General Questions

 Tuition receipts are sent via email at the time of payment from a third party.
 Duplicate tuition receipts will not be resent.
 Parents and guardians are responsible for maintaining the original receipts.

 No. We do not complete, sign, or otherwise offer additional documentation about a student's participation.
-Students will receive any relevant documentation including grade reports (where applicable) upon semester competion.
+Students will receive any relevant documentation including grade reports (where applicable) upon semester completion.
 External documents may not be submitted to our office for completion.

 No. Applicants need to apply and qualify for subsequent programs.
 There are several factors that are considered when reviewing applicants.
 Although students may be accepted one year, the crieria and application requirements may be updated between application seasons and that same student may not be accepted in subsequent years.
 It is important to make note of test score and other requirements when applying as those can vary from year-to-year and program-to-program.